turingschool/backend-curriculum-site/module1/lessons/introduction_to_modules.markdown

 A little bit about mixins.

 * Ruby, like other OOP languages, uses inheritance.
+Agree/Disagree:
+What do you think inheritance is in Ruby?

 * Module mixins are inheritance by a different name.
-* How it works is that theyre added to the lookup chain.
+* How it works is that they(modules) are added to the lookup chain.
+Agree/Disagree:
+What is "the lookup" chain?
+What happens?
 * You can share them across classes.
+Agree/Disagree:
+Why might this be helpful?
+When would you use it?
 * Or you can use them with a single class to organize better.
   * Doing that may be a terrible idea.

 Let's look at an example.
+`touch grubhub_order.rb`
 ```ruby
 class GrubhubOrder
   def confirmation(thing)